Wildlife Ecology & Management

 Wildlife ecology and management applies science-based knowledge for the effective management and conservation of a vast array of wildlife species and the habitats they occupy, including game and non-game species.

-During their four years at Auburn, students are exposed to field experiences through outdoor labs and work opportunities.
-For a hands-on introduction to field work, students in the wildlife program spend a portion of the summer between their third and fourth years at our summer practicum program where they have the opportunity to work hands-on with a number of wildlife species that have included white-tailed deer, wild pigs, southern flying squirrels and other small mammals, as well as reptiles and amphibians.
+During their four years at Auburn, students gain field experience through outdoor labs and work opportunities.
+For a hands-on introduction to field work, students in the wildlife program spend a portion of the summer between their third and fourth years at our summer practicum at the Solon Dixon Forestry Education Center in Andalusia, Alabama, where they have the opportunity to work hands-on with a number of wildlife species that have included white-tailed deer, wild pigs, southern flying squirrels and other small mammals, as well as birds, reptiles and amphibians.

-Our students are trained to address issues involving free-ranging wildlife populations and are sought after by state and federal agencies due to their high level of technical ability.
+Our students are trained to address issues involving free-ranging wildlife populations and are sought after by state and federal agencies for their high-level technical ability.
 Others carve their niche as youth education specialists, thereby ensuring the next generation understands and appreciates the natural world.
 Whatever their ultimate destination, wildlife ecology and management graduates are making an impact in diverse career fields such as:

 - Policy and Regulatory Agencies